jeffpar/pcjs.v1/_posts/2017-03-24-stepping-through-pdp-10-diagnostics.md

 ---

-Now that the PDPjs MACRO-10 Mini-Assembler is [limping along](/blog/2017/03/21/), it's time to start assembling some of DEC's PDP-10 diagnostics and loading them into a test machine.
+Now that the PDPjs MACRO-10 Mini-Assembler is [limping along](/blog/2017/03/21/), it's time to start assembling some of DEC's PDP-10 "Basic Instruction" diagnostics and loading them into a test machine.

 The first diagnostic I tried was [KA10 Basic Instruction Diagnostic #1 (MAINDEC-10-DAKAA-B-D)](/apps/pdp10/diags/klad/dakaa/), which has been loaded into the machine below.

 {% include machine.html id="testka10" %}